 - survivorship options

-California family law courts generally allocate retirement plan benefits between separate property and community property according to when the benefits were earned.
+California divorce courts generally allocate retirement plan benefits between separate property and community property according to when the benefits were earned.
 Benefits "earned" during the marriage (after the date of marriage and before the date of separation) are generally characterized as community property.
-Benefits "earned" before the date of marriage or after the date of separation are generally characterized as separate property.
+Benefits "earned" before the date of marriage or after the date of separation are generally characterized as separate property by divorce courts.

 Defined Benefit Plans